Joan Baez: Occupy Wall Street

 On November 11, 2011, Baez played as part of a musical concert for the protestors at Occupy Wall Street.
 Her three-song set included "Joe Hill", a cover of the Rolling Stones' "Salt of the Earth" and her own composition "Where's My Apple Pie?"

 Catalan independence movement

 Baez has been a strong defender of the Catalan independence movement.
 On July 21, 2019, she described jailed Catalan independence leaders as political prisoners.
 Five days later, she visited former Parliament of Catalonia president Carme Forcadell in prison.

-Current Activism and Public Engagement
+Current activism and public engagement

 In 2025, Baez was a musical guest at the Fighting Oligarchy Tour.
 The tour was hosted by Bernie Sanders and joined by Alexandria Ocasio-Cortez in order to discuss corporate interests and Oligarchs' influence in the United States.
 Baez performed in the Los Angeles stop of the tour as a musical guest alongside Neil Young on April 12, 2025 with 36,000 people in attendance.

 On October 18, 2025, she made a surprise appearance and performed at the October 2025 No Kings protests during rally held in San Francisco.

+In December 2025, Baez featured on a version of folk artist Jesse Welles’ song “No Kings”.

+On October 3, 2026, Baez will perform at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response towards President Donald Trump.